Transient Ischemic Attack

 - Carotid ultrasound: This test uses sound waves to show the blood flow in your carotid arteries.
 The carotid arteries are blood vessels in your neck that carry blood to your brain.
 A carotid ultrasound checks for narrow or blocked carotid arteries.

-- CT or MRI scan: Caregivers use these pictures to see blood flow blockage in your brain.
+- CT or MRI scan: Healthcare providers use these pictures to see blood flow blockage in your brain.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with metal.
 Metal can cause serious injury.
-Tell the caregiver if you have a metal implant.
+Tell the healthcare provider if you have a metal implant.